-My name is Maria Todd and I am so excited for this year at Ola High School!
+My name is Maria Sousa (Todd) and I am so excited about this year at Ola High School!

-I have my Bachelor's degree in English Language Arts from Chaminade University and I am certified as an TESOL/TEFL/TESL teacher through Oxford Seminars.
+I have my Bachelor's degree in English Language Arts from Chaminade University and I am certified as a TESOL/TEFL/TESL teacher through Oxford Seminars.

 I grew up around the world of education because my parents are Montessori teachers who now work as consultants for schools.
 I went to a Montessori school until high school and then transitioned into a traditional public school setting.
 I was in my senior year of high school when I decided I wanted to be a teacher, but it wasn't until I began to travel that I decided what exactly I wanted to teach.

 I got my first taste of teaching when I traveled to Ivory Coast where I spent a couple of weeks teaching English as a Second Language.
 That experience led me to travel the world and to teaching languages as a career.
 Over the next several years, I had the chance to travel to 18 different countries and learn to speak Spanish and Portuguese.
 I had the wonderful opportunity to live in Buenos Aires, Argentina for almost two years, where I refined my Spanish as I taught English.
 When I moved back to the USA, the transition to teaching Spanish seemed like the natural next step.
 I spent almost three years teaching Spanish in a private Montessori school and developing an integrated Montessori Spanish curriculum for k-12 before transferring to the Henry County School System and Ola High School.